-Ekalaka Public Schools' response to the findings identified in our audit is described in the accompanying schedule of findings and responses.
-Ekalaka Public Schools' response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+The District's response to the findings identified in our audit is described in the accompanying schedule of findings and responses.
+We did not audit Ekalaka Public Schools' response and, accordingly, we express no opinion on the responses.

 Purpose of this Report